Whitworth Home Page > Chemistry Department >

 Why Whitworth?
 "I chose Whitworth because I had a deep family history with the school (I'm the fifth member of my family to attend Whitworth), and Whitworth students genuinely seemed happy about their choice of school."

 Whitworth Activities: Was a cast member in two main-stage theatre productions (Pirates of Penzance and The Illusion), a member of the Whitworth Choir, a resident assistant in Stewart Hall, and a member of the Science/Pre-Med Club.

 Quote: "Graduate school has been the single most transformational phase in my career development.
 Going to graduate school has really opened my eyes to the size and scope of science and has cemented my desire to become a biochemist.
 Whitworth gave me an excellent education that prepared me very well for my graduate work."

-Career Goals: Practice neurosurgery in an urban location, conduct research, teach at a medical school, and work in the area of health policy.
+Career Goals: "I'd like to practice neurosurgery in an urban location, conduct research, teach at a medical school, and work in the area of health policy."